jackyzha0/jackyzha0.github.io/content/posts/play.md

 **S**: Forgive my interruption, but how do you define 'play' here?
 Isn't it at odds with your definition of 'work'?

-**G**: I supposed I should clarify some terminology.
+**G**: I suppose I should clarify some terminology.
 Let us first define something as *instrumental* if it serves as the means to an end (*i.e.* as a way to accomplish a goal).
 Work then, is explicitly defined as labour which is *instrumentally* valuable.

 Play, on the other hand, is defined as labour which is non-instrumental.
 It should be *intrinsically* valuable and self-motivated.
 Games, then, are the reversal of means and ends.
 When playing, the means that traditionally entail an end become the ends themselves.